 There is also a stealth system that revolves around ducking so you don’t get caught, but it is too flawed, the slightest wrong move might allow your enemies to detect you.
 It’s also hard to distinguish the grass you can stealth in from regular grass which makes it hard to tell whether you were spotted or you weren’t supposed to use stealth in the first place.

 The story explains itself through the environment as you progress, but it does not feel very convincing and is all left to the player’s idea, which feels cliché in recent indie games.

 All this aside, if you enjoy nice visuals and feel in platform games, you will find this game quite amusing, the style and thematic are both great, unique and gorgeous.
 The animations feel a bit like past decade’s video games, sometimes our character moves hilariously or looks like he’s sliding when he shouldn’t be.

-Now, when it comes to game length, it might be found too short, which could be good or bad thing depending on the player’s perspective, but we think it is not logical to expect a great length from a linear platformer.
+Now, when it comes to game length, it might be found too short, which could be a good or bad thing depending on the player’s perspective, but we think it is not logical to expect a great length from a linear platformer.

 We believe Planet Alpha’s only strong standpoint is the visuals.
-Its mechanics lack freshness and get repetitive and it sometimes feels like a walking to the right simulator rather than a platform game.
+Its mechanics lack freshness and get repetitive and it sometimes feels like walking to the right simulator rather than a platform game.
 What do you think?Tags: game gaming Indie pc platform robots Sci-fi space